NapsterInBlue/kneejerk/.github/ISSUE_TEMPLATE.md

 <!--

-Have you read the Code of Conduct?
-By filing an Issue, you are expected to comply with it, including treating everyone with respect: http://shorty/codeofconduct

 This template has two sections: Bug Report and Feature Request.
 Fill out the appropriate section and delete the other, as well as this comment block!

-Do you want to ask a question?
-Are you looking for support?
-This project's Teams channel is the best place for getting help with this project.

 -->